thomas-maeder/popeye/readme.txt

 english, french, german
 For german examples look at the directory BEISPIEL.
-Whole language dependent syntax and all the possibilities of Popeye can be found in the language dependent *.doc files.
+Whole language dependent syntax and all the possibilities of Popeye can be found in the language dependent *.txt files.
-For any additional information have a look at the file  history .
+For any additional information have a look at the file history.txt .

 HAVE FUN !

 Contents of this distribution:
-	readme:         This file.
-Contains hints for porting and compiling.
+	readme.txt:     This file.
+Contains hints for porting and compiling. lizenz.txt:     Popeye License.
-	history:        Info about POPEYE-development during his life-time. py-????.doc     Documentation written in ????-language.
+	history.txt:    Info about POPEYE-development during his life-time. py-????.txt     Documentation written in ????-language.
 	makefile.unx    Makefile for unix compilation.
 	coderule.txt    Some hints on coding style
 	py.h:           Contains constant and type definitions.